plusplusslack/pluspl.us/README.md

    You can now install the app.
 Scroll back up, click *Install App to Workspace*, and follow the prompts.

+1. **Add a redirect URL**

+   Under the *OAuth & Permissions* section, scroll down to *Redirect URLs* and add the following URL:
+   `<your_domain_name.com>/slack/callback`

 1. **Copy your tokens.**

-   From the same *OAuth & Permissions* page, copy the ***Bot** User OAuth Access Token* (_not_ the non-bot token!) and store it somewhere.

-   Go back to the *Basic Information* page, scroll down, and copy the *Signing Secret* too.
+   From the same *Basic Information* page, store the following tokens (you'll need them to setup the app on Heroku):

+   - The Client ID
+   - The Client Secret
+   - The Signing Secret

+   From the *Manage Distribution* page, stor the *Shareable URL*.

 1. **Deploy the app to Heroku.**

    [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

    This app was designed for Heroku, and shouldn't cost much to operate there.
    You may have to put in a credit card to increase the number of free hours alloted per month, though.
+   Input the tokens and URL you collected in the previous step to the Heroku configuration to properly set up the app.

 1. **Back at Slack apps, switch on *Event Subscriptions* for your app.**

    Via *Event Subscriptions* in the left menu.
-After switching on, enter your new Heroku app address - eg. `https://my-plusplus.herokuapp.com` - as the request URL.
+After switching on, enter your new Heroku app address - eg. `https://your-domain.herokuapp.com/slack/event` - as the request URL.

    Scroll down and, under *Subscribe to Bot Events*, select the relevant events for the features you want the app to support:

-   * Select `message.channels` to support all general features in _public_ channels it is invited to
+   * Select `message.channels` to support all general features in _public_ channels it is invited to.
-   * Select `message.groups` to support all general features in _private_ channels it is invited to
+   * Select `message.groups` to support all general features in _private_ channels it is invited to.
-   * Select `app_mention` to support extended features such as leaderboards

    Finally, click *Save Changes*.
 If you wish, you can come back to this screen later and add or change the events the app handles.